project-sunbird/sunbird.org-docs/developer-docs/server-installation/build-and-deploy.md

 az storage blob upload-batch --destination sunbird_content_azure_storage_container/content-plugins --source content-plugins --account-name storage_account_name --account-key storage_account_key
 ```

-- Create a container named `public` in your Azure storage account from thrAzure portal
+- Create a container named `public` in your Azure storage account from the Azure portal with public access level
+- Create a container named `artifacts` in your Azure storage account from the Azure portal with private access level

+#### Upload Maxmind Database to Azure Blob

+- Download the Maxmind city database in zip format from Maxmind website
+- Upload the zip file to the `artifacts` container in Azure

 #### Code Builds